 What kind of visa do I need?

-The following two visas are suitable for students who want to do a short course, or an 11-month English language course:
+The following two visas are suitable for students who want to do a short course or an English language course for up to 11 months:

 The following two visas allow you to do a longer course in the UK: